bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 ## 1. Problem Formulation
 - Dataset we used:
 - Outcome of our project:
-     - Are we able to predict GPU performance (FP32) based on its attributes
-     - We can predict GPU performance based on factors like memory configuration, SM count, transistors count and die size
-     - Predictive modeling of future generations and comparisions of future generational gaps between manufacturers
+     - Identify important attributes that correlate strongly to output performance (GFLOPS)
-     - Can modify the factors to improve the GPU performance
+     - Modify the factors to improve the GPU performance
-     - explore relationship between process node and transistor density
-     - anaylsis of generational improvement of GPU performance

 - Motivation:
-     - As cost of production of chips increases, we have to
+     - As technology of manufacturing of chips advances, we cannot improve all aspects of chip manufacturing, so we suggest to focus on attributes that are very strongly correlated to output performance.

 ## 2. Data Preparation and Cleaning